-Adriana Varejao is a Brazilian artist, who creates paintings, sculptures, photography, and video installations.
-Her sculptural paintings and floor-based sculptural works explore the complex artistic and political history of Brazil.
-She engages with the legacy of colonialism in a confluence of forms, exploring the ornate style that came to Brazil with the conquistadors.
+She engages with the legacy of colonialism in a variety of forms, exploring the ornate style that came to Brazil with the conquistadors.
 She has stated that “Painting is my root, just as Brazil is.”

-While her work focuses on skin, its various colorations, and tattoos, one of her most iconic pieces is her 1996 oil and polyurethane painting on canvas “Pele (Skin).”
+Her work often focuses on skin, its various colorations, and tattoos.
+One of her most iconic pieces is her 1996 oil and polyurethane painting on canvas “Pele (Skin).”
 Varejao paints three torn pieces of flesh, each decorated with an ornate tattoo.
 They are placed upon a grid of tiles.
-In this work – as in previous works – she combines cornerstones of her unique aesthetic: Baroque decorations, Portuguese tiles, and human flesh.
+She combines cornerstones of her unique aesthetic: Baroque decorations, Portuguese tiles, and human flesh.
 In this work colonialism is made explicit by the references to the ‘azulejos’ of Portugal, the predominantly blue-on-white tiles that decorate buildings there and in Brazil.
-In this work, Varejao’s tiled background has been leeched of its Baroque blue decorative color and looks like a grid.
+Here Varejao’s tiled background has been leeched of its Baroque blue decorative color and looks like a grid.
 The tile wall is decorated by tattooed human skin, which appears to have been torn from two human hands and a human back.
-They adorn the wall like hunting trophies and give the work its name.
+They adorn the wall like hunting trophies and give the work its name – “Pele.”
 Images on the tattoos show Catholic religious iconography of angels and Mary holding the infant Jesus.

 Her works imply some of the problematic aspects of colonization and even implicate the Catholic Church as she invokes the beauty of the Baroque, often considered the first ‘global’ style because of its presence in the Americas, Africa, and Asia during the time of European colonial expansion.
 She creates a confluence of forms in her paintings and sculptures that she sees as a metaphor for modern Brazil and the world.

 Her work has appeared in group exhibitions at the 2011 Guggenheim Exhibition, the Venice Biennale, Sao Paulo Bienal, Liverpool Biennale, and Sydney Biennale.
 She has had solo exhibitions in galleries in London, Sao Paulo, Paris, Lisbon, Switzerland, and the Hara Museum of Contemporary Art in Tokyo.
+Her largest show to date will be with New York’s Gagosian Gallery in early 2020.
 Her work is in the collections of the Guggenheim, Tate Modern, and MoCA San Diego, among others.